 Edmund Wattis Dumke, 93, died peacefully in his home on Feb.
 10, 2019, of complications from Parkinson’s disease.

-To send flowers in memory of Ed Dumke, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Ed Dumke, please visit our Heartfelt Sympathies Store.

 Born Jan.
 25, 1926, in Ogden, Utah, Ed was the youngest son of Dr. Ezekiel Ricker Dumke and Edna Wattis Dumke.
 Ed graduated from New Mexico Military Academy and shortly thereafter joined the U.S. Navy.
 He served as a tail gunner based on the USS Langley and USS Prince William in the Pacific in 1945.
 After the war, Ed returned to Utah and graduated from the University of Utah in business.
 Ed received a master’s degree in business administration from Columbia University.